Maintenance not cooling

 How often should I change my HVAC air filter?

-Most experts recommend changing your air filter every 1-3 months, depending on factors like the filter type and how much the system is used.
+Most experts recommend changing the air filter every 1-3 months, depending on usage and home environment.

 Connect with certified professionals in your area